aws-amplify/amplify-swift/AmplifyPlugins/API/AWSAPICategoryPluginIntegrationTests/GraphQL/GraphQLWithUserPoolIntegrationTests/AuthDirective/README.md

 ?
 Do you want to generate code for your newly created GraphQL API `No`
 ```

-5. Copy `amplifyconfiguration.json` over as `GraphQLAuthDirectiveIntegrationTests-amplifyconfiguration.json`
+5. Copy `amplifyconfiguration.json` over as `GraphQLAuthDirectiveIntegrationTests-amplifyconfiguration.json` to `~/.aws-amplify/amplify-ios/testconfiguration/`
-6. Create `GraphQLAuthDirectiveIntegrationTests-credentials.json` with a json object containing `user1`, and `password`, used to create the cognito user in the userpool.
+6. Create `GraphQLAuthDirectiveIntegrationTests-credentials.json` inside `~/.aws-amplify/amplify-ios/testconfiguration/` with a json object containing `user1`, and `password`, used to create the cognito user in the userpool.
 In step 2, the cognito userpool is configured to allow users to sign up with their email as the username.

 ```json
 {